pushparaj-obl/SocialPluginsiOS/README.md

 * Provides functinality to turn debugging ON or OFF (Log message makes easy to locate error).

 Google+ Library:
+*Sign in and Sign out with Google+ in your application *Share posts with friends
+*Fetch signed in user's profile details.
+*Fetch user's Google+ friend's profile information.
+*Provides functionality of debugging.Logging messages can be activated as ON or OFF.

 Twitter Library:

 ## Requirements